Gouyen: Later life

 Gouyen married a second time, to an Apache warrior named Kaytennae.
-He also escaped during the Battle of Tres Castillos.
+He also escaped during the Battle of Tres Castillos, reuniting his small group of survivors with coming back Nana's party en Lozen.
 Afterward, Kaytennae was a member of Nana and Geronimo's band during the early 1880s.
 He and Gouyen escaped with Geronimo from the San Carlos Reservation in 1883.

 During their maneuvers to evade capture, Gouyen saved Kaytennae's life by killing a man who was trying to ambush him.
 In 1886, Gouyen and her family were taken prisoner by the U.S. Army, along with others in Geronimo's band.
 They were held as prisoners of war at Fort Sill, Oklahoma, where she died in 1903.